-The first purpose of the opening movement of each session is to establish a sense of welcome and hospitality.
-The second purpose is to begin the session with the young person's human experience, i.e. her/his "story" or ideas.
+Be sure to begin each session by establishing a sense of welcome and hospitality.
+If participants do not already know one another well, you may wish to do an icebreaker.
+Once everyone is comfortable, the session begins by connecting the session topic with the young person's human experience, i.e. her/his "story" or ideas.
 Have a Bible prominently enthroned in the room as the centerpiece for prayer and the proclamation of the Word.

 Open the session by describing the theme in relation to the election year.
-There is a definite connection between being a disciple and being active in our communities and in the world.
+There is a strong connection between being a disciple and being active in our communities and in the world.

 Write the words "FAITHFUL DISCIPLE" on a dry erase board or newsprint.
 Ask the young people to describe a "faithful disciple."
 List the characteristics the young people name.